 The problem starts when AI gains consciousness, even a tiny amount of it.
 Even a tiny amount because “self-awareness” means life.
-For sure, creating life and using it to earn money will be the first step towards actualizing AI rights.
+For sure, creating life and using it to earn money will be the first step toward actualizing AI rights.

 Wait… What did I say?

 Creating the next generation of Artificial Intelligence is not as easy as you think.
-It will take a lot more than current IBM, Alexa and Google.
+It will take a lot more than current IBM, Alexa, and Google.
 That’s one thing.
 But how can we even think of creating “consciousness” in an AI?

 “Isn’t creating an AI like creating a human baby?”
 You should know that creating consciousness requires something that’s not currently available in the world.
 “How do we create consciousness?” is a question that has a million answers.
 But they are all hypothetical.
 And what outsmarts all those answers is one simple answer; consciousness is not something that can be created.

 The solution to this problem is obvious: Create AI that cannot gain consciousness.
 How?